xrdocs/programmability/_blogs/Dial-in-MDT-with-TIG.md

 ![select-data-source.png]({{site.baseurl}}/images/select-data-source.png)

-<p align="justify">Select 'select measurement', and the sensor-path configured using the sensor-group will be visible.
+<p align="justify">Click on 'select measurement', and the sensor-path configured using the sensor-group will be visible.
 Choose that sensor-path.</p>

 ![select-measurement.png]({{site.baseurl}}/images/select-measurement.png)